ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 }
 ```

 This is much better.
-We still need to declare corresponding builder setter methods for each property present in the ```Event``` interface and AutoValue classes.
-Otherwise AutoValue will complaign (which is a positive thing).
+But, we still need to declare corresponding builder setter methods for each property present in the ```Event``` interface and AutoValue classes.
+Otherwise AutoValue will complain (which is a positive thing).
+This means we still have a lot of duplicate code in each builder.
+Let's see how we can solve that problem.

+## Curious reccurrent builder template